eylles/rxiv/README.md

 Dependencies
 ------------

-sxiv requires the following software to be installed:
+rxiv requires the following software to be installed:

   * Imlib2
   * X11